 How To Avoid Cold Weather Propane Problems

-• Don’t cover up the tank.
-If your tank is above ground, keep it warm by using a tank cover or by letting snow and ice accumulate.
-This will stop sunlight from reaching the tank.
-Because of this, the pressure loss could be greater than if it were in direct sunlight.
+- Don’t cover up the tank.
+If your tank is above ground, using a tank cover — or allowing snow and ice to build up — prevents sunlight from hitting the tank and keeping it warm.
+As a result, the pressure loss might be more severe than if it were exposed to sunlight.

 What Is The Freezing Point of Propane?